 The ECN concept offers 70% efficiency from biomass to BioSNG.
 A lab-scale system is available at ECN.
 A 1 MW pilot system at ECN is under commissioning for the two main parts of the system: the MILENA gasifier and the OLGA tar removal.
 HVC is a waste company, which is expanding its activities towards renewable energy.
 Joining the development of the BioSNG-concept perfectly fits in with HVC’s ambitions in the medium and long term.
 HVC intends to realize two demonstration plants to demonstrate the ECN-concept.

 The first demo plant will be a ~10 MW CHP plant to demonstrate the combination of the MILENA and OLGA-processes.
-This will be operated from 2012.
 The second demo plant will be a ~50 MW SNG plant in which the MILENA and OLGA are up-scaled and further gas cleaning and methanation will be added.
 These additional units will be supplied by a large EPC, which will soon be involved in the development.

-Sundrop Fuels has announced a partnership with ThyssenKrupp Uhde (Germany) to produce 50mgy of drop in biofuels (renewable gasoline) at a plant near Alexandria, Louisiana, with construction due to start later in 2012.
+Sundrop Fuels has announced a partnership with ThyssenKrupp Uhde (Germany) to produce 50mgy of drop in biofuels (renewable gasoline) at a plant near Alexandria, Louisiana.
 The plant will combine natural gas and biomass (forest residues) using a commercial XTL process that integrates ThyssenKrupp Uhde’s High Temperature Winkler gasification process and gas cleaning, followed by methanol synthesis and methanol-to-gasoline (MTG) technology (licensed from Exonn Mobil).